TabPFN: One Model to Rule Them All?: TabPFN adaptivity

-To further assess and explain these relative performance differences, we wish to inspect the prediction surface of a fitted TabPFN model.
-To do this, we make use of Accumulated Local Effects (ALE) plots, which summarize the dependence of the model on each individual feature \citep{apley2020visualizing}.\footnote{ALE plots avoid both the confounding associated with conditional dependence plots and the out-of-sample instability associated with marginal dependence plots.} Figure \ref{fig:ALE} exhibits the results when the features are orthogonal.
+Beyond predictive accuracy, we also consider the descriptive accuracy of the TabPFN model--how well does it reflect the sparse linear generating model and how it may be used to estimate the true regression coefficients.
+We can visually inspect the fitted TabPFN model using Accumulated Local Effects (ALE) plots, which summarize the dependence of the model on each individual feature \citep{apley2020visualizing}.\footnote{ALE plots avoid both the confounding associated with conditional dependence plots and the out-of-sample instability associated with marginal dependence plots.} Figure~\ref{fig:ALE} in the Appendix exhibits the results when the features are orthogonal.
 We observe that for moderate to high SNR ($\geq 1.22$), almost all ALE plots of relevant features are roughly linear.
 In addition, when $n=500$, the ALE plots for the irrelevant features display much less variation, which suggests that the TabPFN model is indeed well-approximated by a low-dimensional linear surface.
 For smaller SNR, the ALE plots are generally nonlinear and are not shown.

-To further quantify the faithfulness of the linear approximation in the settings identified above ($n=500$, $\text{SNR} \geq 1.22$), we fit an ordinary least squares model to the TabPFN predicted values using only the relevant features.
-As shown in the Table \ref{tab:linear}, the resulting test set $R^2$ values are at least $0.95$.
-Furthermore, we can treat the regression coefficients of the linear approximation as estimates of the true regression coefficients.
-The bias and variance of these estimates are also shown in Table \ref{tab:linear}.
-For high to moderate sparsity, we observe that the TabPFN coefficients have smaller bias compared to the LASSO coefficients.
-Although we report squared bias, we note that all bias values are negative.
-We thus observe that TabPFN is able to avoid the well-known tendency of LASSO to bias its estimates via shrinkage.
+The linearity of the ALE plots suggests a two-step pipeline for using TabPFN to estimate the true regression coefficients: We first fit a TabPFN model to the data and then fit an ordinary least squares model to the TabPFN fitted values.
+In Table~\ref{tab:linear}, we compare the accuracy of this procedure to that of LASSO, SCAD, and MCP, further breaking down the error into squared bias and variance.
+For smaller values of $s$, we observe that the TabPFN performs similarly to SCAD and MCP: Its coefficients have much smaller bias compared to LASSO while having comparable variance, thus avoiding the well-known tendency of LASSO to bias its estimates via shrinkage.